hugger-beep/cloudwatch-logs-analysis/README.md

 # AWS CloudWatch Logs Analysis with Claude 3

+## Overview
 This project provides an automated solution for analyzing CloudWatch Logs using Amazon Bedrock's Claude 3 Sonnet model.
 It consists of two Lambda functions and a Step Function for orchestration.
-The result ins stored in DynamoDB.
+The result is stored in DynamoDB.

-It processes logs over a 30-day period and generates comprehensive insights about system health, performance, unusual patterns, critical issues and security.
+The solution processes logs over a 30-day period and generates comprehensive insights about system health, performance, unusual patterns, critical issues and security.

-## Architecture Overview

-Features
+## Features
 - Analyzes up to 30 days of CloudWatch logs
 - Provides detailed analysis of system health, performance, and security
 - Uses Claude 3 Sonnet for advanced pattern recognition